maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 lock addl	$1, count(%rip)   // lock memory bus+ invalidate the variables in other caches
 ```

-The kernel provides some atomic operations as follows:
+The kernel provides atomic operations such as:

 ```
 atomic_read(v)                // Return *v